Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 ### Troubleshooting

-#### the Web API needs to accept v2.0 tokens to sign-in Microsoft personal accounts
+#### The Web API needs to accept v2.0 tokens to handle users signed-in with Microsoft personal accounts

-The following makes sense, but could happen in migration scenarios where you had an existing Web API, or created the Web API with v1.0 PowerShell scripts:
+The following issues make sense, but could happen in migration scenarios where you had an existing Web API, or created the Web API with v1.0 PowerShell scripts:

 If `ida:Tenant` is set to `common` or `consumers` in the TodoListClient's **App.Config** and you get the following errors: